jacobwojoski/dice-stats/README.md

 - Global D20 Info
 ![Global D20 info](https://i.imgur.com/R7LmFus.png)

+## Ongoing Issues
+- Support Other Systems

 ## Planned Features
 - ~~Add Charts~~ (Done)
 - ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
 - ~~Fix Streaks, Streaks are off by 1 rn.
 1 extra value at the end.
 They Start correctly though~~ (Done)
 - ~~Global Stats~~ (Done)
 - ~~Add Refresh button on dice stats page~~ (Done)
+- ~~Setting to choose which dice Stats are displayed (checkboxes w/ grayed out checks if no dice of that type are rolled)~~ (Done)
 - Streaks in Both Direction
-- Setting to choose which dice Stats are displayed (checkboxes w/ grayed out checks if no dice of that type are rolled)
 - Add Most Max val and Most min values rolls Adjusted for % of total rolls
+- Comparison Tool, Show a few players info size by side
+- Deal w/ Multiple of same values (Streak or same length streak | Multiple with max number of rolls)
 - Incorperate Lang page
-- Comparison Tool, Show a few players info size by side
 - Output to Chat how many Nat1 & 20's have been rolled by that player when one gets rolled
 - Output to chat Lows and Highs for some other die types.
 Maybe just milestone numbers?
 EX Multiple of 5's on a d4 or d6 (10th 1, 15th 5)?
-- Deal w/ Multiple of same values (Streak or same length streak | Multiple with max number of rolls)
 - Support more die types
-- Make sure it works for other systems
 - Update Refresh Button to use "this" modifier instead of a global

 - Settings